Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 2. Electrical Discharge Machining (EDM)

-Electrical Discharge Machining is a non-traditional technique that uses electrical sparks to erode the material, creating intricate features and tight tolerances on even the most sophisticated and hard materials.
-(Estimated Cost: $75-$300 per hour also depending upon the part complexity).
+Electrical Discharge Machining is a nontraditional technique that uses electrical sparks to erode the material, creating intricate features and tight tolerances on even the most sophisticated and hard materials.
+(The Estimated Cost is $75-$300 per hour, depending upon the part complexity.)

 3. Multi-Axis Machining

 3-axis, 4-axis, and 5-axis machining methods are commonly employed to design prototypes in this context.
-Simpler prototypes often utilize 3-axis machines with movement along the X, Y, and Z axes.
-For more intricate geometries, multi-axis machines (4-axis or 5-axis) offer increased flexibility with additional rotational capabilities. (estimated cost Increase for multi-axis: 20-50% due to higher machining complexity, and tooling requirements).
+Simpler prototypes often utilize 3-axis machines moving along the X, Y, and Z axes.
+Multi-axis machines (4-axis or 5-axis) offer increased flexibility with additional rotational capabilities for more intricate geometries. (estimated cost Increase for multi-axis: 20-50% due to higher machining complexity and tooling requirements).

 4. 3D Printing